DJB-019 LCD Oscilloscope Module |

 Operation

 The scope triggering works well if you have a repetitive waveform.
-The display will jump around quite a bit if the waveform is non-repetitive.
-You can hold the display and see the waveform and the oscilloscope has a larger sample buffer than the display so you can scroll horizontally through the waveform.
+The display does jump a bit if the waveform is non-repetitive but you can freeze (e.g. hold) the display to see the waveform.
+The oscilloscope has a larger sample buffer than the display so you can scroll horizontally through the waveform.
 The trigger point is at 25% of the acquisition buffer.

 There are three operating modes:

-There is a Google JYE Tech LCD oscilloscope group which is quite active and they post information on updates to the firmware.
+There is a Google JYE Tech LCD oscilloscope group which is quite active and posts information on firmware updates.

-There are also couple of videos on youtube that show the JYE Tech LCD oscilloscope
+There are also several videos on youtube that show the JYE Tech LCD oscilloscope

-Video 1 Displaying a waveform and frequency measurement.
+Video 1 displays a waveform and frequency measurement.

-Video 2 Displaying various waveforms from a Noiz Box.
+Video 2 displays various waveforms from a Noiz Box.

 Firmware Updates and PC Interface